bobbingwide/oik-bwtrace/readme.txt

 * Dynamically activates trace functions
 * Implemented as lazy just-in-time code
 * Provides contextual information
-* Action trace helps you understand the sequence of actions and filters
+* Action trace counts help you understand the sequence of actions and filters
 * Action trace summary shows invocation counts and execution time
 * Can be used during regression testing
 * Traces ALL server functionality, including AJAX and other background requests
 * Minimum performance overhead when tracing is not enabled
-* Can be activated in wp-config.php to trace code before WordPress is fully loaded
+* Can be activated in wp-config.php and db.php to trace code before WordPress is fully loaded
 * Does not need to be activated if started programmatically or from wp-config.php
-* Action tracing can be used to trace known actions or filters
+* Action tracing can be used to trace action hooks and filters
-* Immediate action tracing will trace ALL calls to do_action() and apply_filters()
-* Immediate action tracing helps you discover ALL the actions and filters
 * Ability to choose the IP address to trace, defaults to ALL requests
+* Writes summary trace record for each transaction into a daily log

 The trace record output can include: